 “We thought it was natural for us to do something together that was impactful beyond St. Louis,” said Rev. Kevin Cameron, a Welcome Circle member and pastor at Parkway UCC.
 “All three traditions understand the call to love your neighbor, and to be available to the refugee, so it aligned well with our individual traditions and we felt like we could do more together.”

 Ali Durhan, a Welcome Circle member who also volunteers as TASOM’s outreach coordinator, was the first to suggest that the three organizations collaborate on a communal Iftar.
-The event was hosted at Shaare Emeth, with TASOM families providing traditional Turkish food and the Hashimis and other Afghan families in attendance.
+The event was hosted at Shaare Emeth, with TASOM families providing traditional Turkish food and Anisa’s family and other Afghan families in attendance.

 “Coming from a different culture, they may have a lot of question marks about non-Muslims – why Christians are helping us, why Jews are helping us,” said Durhan.
 “Because they never had in-person, first hand experience.
-I believe that hosting an Iftar and praying in a synagogue, it means a lot to the Hashimis and all the other families, and shows how welcoming Shaare Emeth and Parkway are, that they open their holy space to us to pray.“
+I believe that hosting an Iftar and praying in a synagogue, it means a lot to the families, and shows how welcoming Shaare Emeth and Parkway are, that they open their holy space to us to pray.“

-The Hashimi family enjoyed the event immensely.
+Anisa’s family enjoyed the event immensely.
 They especially appreciated the opportunity to meet with other Afghan families living in the area.
-“We felt really good, and like we had not lost our family in Afghanistan,” said Hashimi.
+“We felt really good, and like we had not lost our family in Afghanistan,” said Anisa.

 Welcome Circles around the country have been working together with the Afghan newcomers in their communities to support their Ramadan observations in ways big and small.